sequencing/isaac_aligner/src/markdown/manual.md

 # Tweaks

+## Turning off data clipping

+iSAAC has the following data clipping mechanisms enabled by default: [--base-quality-cutoff, --clip-semialigned and --clip-overlapping](#isaac-align).
+All have shown to improve the consistency of variant calling, however they are not suitable for scenarios targeting evaluation of the quality of sequencing, library preparation and such.
+Please see isaac-align command line reference manual for details.

 ## Reducing RAM requirement

 iSAAC human genome alignment can be run in as little as 32 GB RAM by limiting the amount of compute threads with